MCJack123/sanjuuni/README.md

 It's possible to use much of the core of sanjuuni as a library for other programs.
 To do this, simply include all files but `sanjuuni.cpp` in your program, and include `sanjuuni.hpp` in the source you want to use sanjuuni in.
 Then create a global `WorkQueue work` variable in your source, which is used to delegate tasks to threads.
 Then use any of the functions in `sanjuuni.hpp` as you need.
 Basic documentation is available in the header.

 ## License
-sanjuuni is licensed under the GPL license.
+sanjuuni is licensed under the GPLv2 license.
+Player files are licensed under separate licenses - see the header of each file for more info.